Inseason Alaska Commercial Salmon Summary

 South Peninsula

-No aerial surveys have been flown yet, which is normal for this time of year.
+We have begun conducting aerial surveys for the South Alaska Peninsula.
+There are few known early systems that are beginning to show signs of pink salmon arriving to these systems.
+The remainder of the area still does not have fish showing near terminal areas in significant numbers at this time.
 There is one salmon enumeration weir operated in the South Alaska Peninsula Management Area, the Orzinski Weir.
-To date, Orzinski River weir has passed 3,500 sockeye salmon.
+To date, Orzinski River weir has passed 7,757 sockeye salmon.
 This level of escapement is earlier than the recent 10 years.
 It is still too early to determine the strength of this run.

 The 2025 forecast for the estimated total harvest of Chignik River sockeye salmon is 757,000 fish.
 ADF&G will manage the fisheries so that the number of sockeye salmon harvested in CMA, for both runs combined, will be at least 600,000 fish and the harvest of sockeye salmon considered to be Chignik bound in the SEDM will approach, as near as possible, 7.6% of the total CMA sockeye salmon harvest through July 25.

-Since the conclusion of the Shumagin Island and South Unimak scheduled fishing periods, there has only been one fishing period located in the Northwest Stepovak Section (NWSS) of the Southeastern District.
-At this time, harvest reports have not been completed and no information on harvest and participation is available.
+Participation for the beginning of the Post-June fishing schedules is average and harvest appears to be improving.
 After July 1, NWSS is managed for local stocks, specifically Orzinski sockeye salmon, and is excluded from much of the allocation associated with the Southeastern District Mainland Management plan.
-Escapement into Orzinski Lake is currently tracking above the upper bound of the escapement goal, therefore a fishing period was warranted in this section.
+Escapement into Orzinski Lake is currently tracking within the escapement goal range but near the upper bound of the escapement goal, therefore an additional fishing period was warranted in this section.
 Additional fishing periods or the possibility of an extension of the current period is contingent on additional harvest and escapement information.

 Chinook and coho catches are relatively low, which is normal for this time of year.